 If you're considering law school, you've probably already heard of this one.
 Ranked the #1 law school in the nation for decades, Yale casts a large shadow in the Connecticut law school scene.
 Interestingly, Yale and Harvard recently decided they will no longer participate in the U.S. News & World Report Law School Rankings.

 Yale law students benefit from the school's sterling reputation.
 Graduates can easily transition into government, criminal justice, public interest, and business jobs.

 In addition to its Ivy League reputation, Yale sets itself apart from most law schools by having no "curve" and no class rank.
 Classes are ungraded during the first term; after that, students are graded on an honors/pass/low basis.

 As you might expect, Yale does come with a hefty price tag of around $70,000 per year.
 However, in recent years the school has begun offering full-tuition scholarships to J.D. applicants from lower-income backgrounds.

 Taking Your Next Steps

-There will be many points in your legal education when questions will arise.
-There are resources available to help you get answers at FindLaw for students.
-Read informative articles with helpful links and worksheets to help you sort out your career options, paying for law school, the bar exam, and more.
+Whatever direction you intend to take once you become an attorney, carefully considering your options will help ensure that you choose the law school that meets your needs.
+And there will be many points in your legal education when questions arise.
+FindLaw for Law Students provides informative articles to help you sort out your career options, pay for law school, study for the bar exam, and more.